eating247/glone/README.md

 ## Project Overview

 Your task is to create a functional Gmail inbox clone that allows users to view, interact with, and manage emails.
 You're expected to complete this task in **up to 3 hours**.
+If you run out of time, it's ok to to submit an incomplete project, and note down any further steps you would have taken if time permitted.
+In the chance you are able to complete this in less time than expected, feel free to add some more features as you see fit- this is a great opportunity to show off areas of the stack you are particularly experienced with/excited about.

+### Use The Tools You Use!

+We aren't prescriptive about which text editor or tools you use.
+You should feel free to use any resources, AI tools, etc. that you normally use.
+Just make sure the code is your own and you're able to explain the choices you made.

 ### What You Need to Build